iterative/dvc.org/public/static/docs/command-reference/checkout.md

 ## Description

-[DVC-files](/doc/user-guide/dvc-file-format) are essentially placeholders that point to the actual data files or directories under DVC control.
+[DVC-files](/doc/user-guide/dvc-file-format) are placeholders that point to specific version of data files or directories under DVC control.
 This command synchronizes the workspace data with the versions specified in the current DVC-files.